spotdgtl/OneScreen/README.md

 To try the Capture One companion features during the beta, enable `Capture One Controls` inside OneScreen for iPad.
 The beta uses Apple's sandbox purchase environment, so you may see a purchase confirmation, but no real payment is processed and you will not be charged.

-Keep your Mac and iPad on the same local network, then start a stream from OneScreen for macOS and join it from OneScreen for iPad.
+Keep your Mac and iPad on the same local network, then start a stream from OneScreen for Mac and join it from OneScreen for iPad.

 ## Requirements